salesforce/offline-app-developer-starter-kit/docs/BarcodeScanner.md

 8. Click the Scan Barcode button and you will expect to see the camera preview.

-9. Use the camera to scan an EAN-13 barcode, and upon scanning the barcode, you should expect to see the `Product` record.
-If the product isn’t found, then an error screen will be displayed.
+9. Use the camera to scan an EAN-13 barcode.
+Upon scanning the barcode, you should expect to see the `Product` record which has the `ProductCode` value equal to the barcode.
+If no product is found, an error screen is displayed.